Theoriz/Rippler/README.md

 Press H to toggle the user interface.

+Draw a circle with the mouse to toggle the debug interface.

 ## Input

 The name of the spout input can be defined in the SpoutReceiver panel.